Bone cyst: Diagnosis

+MRI of a partially healed bone cyst of the femur in a juvenile patient following a pathologic fracture and hemorrhage.

-On CT scans, bone cysts that have a radiodensity of 20 Hounsfield units (HU) or less, and are osteolytic, tend to be aneurysmal bone cysts.
+Aneurysmal bone cysts will appear as an empty space on X-ray with thinned surrounding bone.
+An MRI can better visualize the exact boundaries of the cyst and fluid inside indicative of an aneurysmal bone cyst.
+On CT scans, aneurysmal bone cysts have a radiodensity of 20 Hounsfield units (HU) or less and are osteolytic.
 In contrast, intraosseous lipomas have a lower radiodensity of -40 to -60 HU.
+A biopsy is necessary for diagnosis, either via a core needle biopsy or open biopsy.

+Simple bone cysts may appear similar to sarcomas on X-ray.
+Therefore, further imaging, needle aspiration, or a biopsy may be necessary for diagnosis.

+Traumatic bone cysts appear on X-ray as a single bright area with an irregular but well-defined outline.

-Treatment and Prevention
+Treatment and prevention

-Simple (Unicameral) Bone Cyst
+Simple (unicameral) bone cyst

-Some unicameral bone cysts may spontaneously resolve without medical intervention.
+Some simple bone cysts may spontaneously resolve without medical intervention, including after skeletal maturity.
 Specific treatments are determined based on the size of the cyst, the strength of the bone, medical history, extent of the disease, activity level, symptoms an individual is experiencing, and tolerance for specific medications, procedures, or therapies.
 The types of methods used to treat this type of cyst are curettage and bone grafting, aspiration, steroid injections, and bone marrow injections.
 Watchful waiting and activity modifications are the most common nonsurgical treatments that will help resolve and help prevent unicameral bone cysts from occurring and reoccurring.

-Aneurysmal Bone Cyst
+Aneurysmal bone cyst

 Aneurysmal bone cysts can be treated with a variety of different methods.
 These methods include open curettage and bone grafting with or without adjuvant therapy, cryotherapy, sclerotherapy, ethibloc injections, radionuclide ablation, and selective arterial embolization.
 En bloc resection and reconstruction with strut grafting are the most common treatments and procedures that prevent recurrences of this type of cyst.

-Traumatic Bone Cyst
+Traumatic bone cyst

 The traumatic bone cyst treatment consists of surgical exploration, curettage of the osseous socket and bony walls, subsequent filling with blood, and intralesional steroid injections.
 Young athletes can reduce their risk of traumatic bone cyst by wearing protective mouth wear or protective headgear.